 Endurance (Thorn in the flesh) >>

-Endurance invites the Holy Spirit into your life >>
+Endurance invites the Holy Spirit into your life >> It appeals to the glory of God

 –

-of righteousness; they don’t try to attain it through various good works.
+of righteousness.
+They don’t try to attain it through various good works.

-no doubt easier to wait for the bus than to walk ten miles to work, but not
+justify ourselves, for it requires endurance.
+For example, it is easier to wait for the bus than to walk ten miles to work, but not

 during the first half-hour.
 While we are waiting for the bus, we are going